hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Enables or disables [push gateway integration].
+The default is `false`.

 You can't specify `--metrics-push-enabled` with [`--metrics-enabled`](#metrics-enabled).
 That is, you can enable either Prometheus polling or Prometheus push gateway support, but not both at once.